Skip to content

 Labels

 B-RFC-approved Blocker: Approved by a merged RFC but not yet implemented.
 B-unstable Blocker: Implemented in the nightly compiler and unstable.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-E-mentor Call for participation: This issue has a mentor.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC E-mentor Call for participation: This issue has a mentor.
 Use #t-compiler/help on Zulip for discussion.
 F-track_caller `#![feature(track_caller)]` T-lang Relevant to the language team, which will review and decide on the PR/issue.
 T-libs-api Relevant to the library API team, which will review and decide on the PR/issue.

 Comments